bcgov/data-publication/pages/we_value_your_contributions.md

 1. Enter a **Description** of the changes made.
 1. Click the final ![Create pull request](images/image_create_pull_request2.png) button.

-DataBC [Data Architecture Services](mailto:databc.da@gov.bc.ca) will review and either incorporate your changes or contact you if there is a reason the changes cannot be incorporated.
+ [DataBC](mailto:databc.da@gov.bc.ca) will review and either incorporate your changes or contact you if there is a reason the changes cannot be incorporated.

 [RETURN TO TOP][1]

-[RETURN TO PUBLISHING DATA TO THE DATABC PROGRAM][2]
+[RETURN TO DATA PUBLICATION][2]

 -------------------------------------------------------

 [1]: #we-value-your-contributions
-[2]: publishing_data_to_databc.md#publishing-data-to-the-databc-program
+[2]: ../index.md